21 Things To Do Around London Bridge With Kids

 If you’re looking for some other free things to do near London Bridge with kids, I have some great options for you.
 I’ll share them below.

 If you’re looking for an alternative viewing platform to The Shard, The Sky Garden is a great option.
-Although it isn’t specifically aimed at kids, mine love it here!
+Although it isn’t specifically aimed at kids, my kids love it here!

 BOOK: TICKETS FOR THE SKY GARDEN